transdigiware/blockchain/data-residency.md

 ![An example consortium](images/data_res_use_case.svg "An example consortium"){: caption="Figure 1.
 An example blockchain consortium with one ordering service and four organizations.
 The four organizations are all members of one channel. " caption-side="bottom"}

-Each peer joined to channel X stores a copy of the channel ledger, displayed in **Figure 1** as ledger X. Because peers from the United States and Germany are joined to the channel, the data on the channel ledger resides in both geographies.
+Each peer joined to channel X stores a copy of the channel ledger, which is displayed in **Figure 1** as ledger X. Because peers from the United States and Germany are joined to the channel, the data on the channel ledger resides in both geographies.
 The blockchain portion of the ledger is also stored by the ordering service that is located in the United States.

 If two organizations in the consortium create a second channel, Channel Y, a second ledger is created and stored on the peers of channel members.
-Only the organizations that joined the channel will have a copy of the channel data.
+Only the organizations that joined the channel have a copy of the channel data.

 ![Adding a second channel](images/data_res_use_case_channel.svg "Adding a second channel"){: caption="Figure 2.
 Two organizations in the consortium have created and joined a second channel.
 A second channel ledger is created and stored on the peers of Org B and Org D and the ordering service." caption-side="bottom"}

 In **Figure 2**, Org B and Org D have joined channel Y. The peers of Org B and Org D now store a copy of ledger Y, in addition to ledger X. Because the same ordering service was used to create channel X and channel Y, the ordering service now has a copy of the blockchain portion of both channel ledgers.
 In both **Figure 1** and **Figure 2**, data being created by applications in Germany is stored in the United States, which is undesirable if data residency is required.

-We can use the example above to explore the options that organizations have to achieve data residency.
+We can use the example above to explore the options that organizations can use to achieve data residency.
 Assume that a regulation in Germany requires some of the data that is created by Org C and Org D to remain within the country.
 The organizations in Germany can use all three options to prevent data from being stored in the United States.

 ## Option one: Private data collections on a shared channel
 {: #console-icp-about-data-residency-use-case-private-data}